Do you know a woman who is being abused? A legal rights handbook

 The Crown will ask you questions first.
 Take your time and answer the questions carefully and honestly.
 If you do not understand the question, ask the Crown to repeat it or explain it.
 It is ok to say that you do not remember something.
 If you do not know the answer, do not try to guess.
 Just say that you do not know.

-When the Crown is finished, your partner’s lawyer will ask you questions.
-If your partner does not have a lawyer, your partner may be the one to ask you questions.
+When the Crown is finished, your partner’s lawyer may ask you questions.
+If your partner does not have a lawyer, your partner may ask you questions.

 Questions from your partner or their lawyer are usually harder to answer than questions from the Crown.
 They may try to make the judge believe that: